neo4j/neo4j/community/README.txt

 1. run the `neo4j-shell` script
 2. type 'l' to start a local shell instance
 3. welcome to the graph, type 'ls' to see the current node
+4. 'cd 1' to jump to the related node with id '1'
+5. 'cd user96' then hit tab, for tab completion (and then return)
+6. 'ls -p' to list just the properties of the current node
+7. 'cd' by itself will return to the reference node (your starting point)

 For more details, refer to the wiki at http://wiki.neo4j.org/content/Shell, or follow the steps at http://wiki.neo4j.org/content/Shell_Matrix_Example.